Including alternative dispute resolution clauses in legislation

 ADR provisions should be included in legislation where the potential nature of the dispute is suitable for determination by ADR.

-A range of forms of ADR will be appropriate, depending upon the different types of issues.
+A range of forms of ADR will be appropriate, depending on the different types of issues.
 The ADR processes most likely to be suitable for inclusion in legislation can be divided into three broad categories:

 Some key issues to consider, when deciding which process is appropriate for a particular scheme, are noted below.

-- The role of the third party: Will the third party predominantly help the parties to reach mutual agreement, will they investigate the dispute and advise on potential compromises and outcomes, or will they make a legally enforceable determination?
+- The role of the third party—Will the third party predominantly help the parties to reach mutual agreement, will they investigate the dispute and advise on potential compromises and outcomes, or will they make a legally enforceable determination?

-- Nature of the outcome: Will the outcome be confidential and binding on the parties?
+- Nature of the outcome—Will the outcome be confidential and binding on the parties?
 Will the outcome be appealable to a court under certain circumstances?

-- Administration: Who will administer the service?
+- Administration—Who will administer the service?
 Will the Government provide the ADR service?
 Will the service be free to all parties?
 How will the third person and location be determined?

 Further detailed discussion on selecting the appropriate form of ADR can be found on pages 400 to 410 of the 2001 edition of the Guidelines.

-Legislation should include those elements of the ADR scheme necessary to ensure the appropriate desired outcomes and procedures are adopted.
+Legislation should include those elements of the ADR scheme necessary to ensure that the appropriate desired outcomes and procedures are adopted.

-Primary legislation that provides for an ADR process should:
+An Act that provides for an ADR process should: